Jchase2/react-confusion/README.md

 ## What course?

-<a href="https://www.coursera.org/specializations/full-stack-mobile-app-development">Hong Kong University / Coursea Full Stack Mobile App Development Specialization </a>
+<a href="https://www.coursera.org/specializations/full-stack-mobile-app-development"> Full Stack Web and Multiplatform Mobile App Development Specialization from Hong Kong University of Technology and Science hosted by Coursera </a>

+Specifically: <a href="https://www.coursera.org/learn/front-end-react">Course 2: Front-End Web Development with React</a>